leggedrobotics/raisimLib/README.md

 For bug reports/feature requests/instructions, use github issues.
 For private inquiries, please contact us at jemin.hwangbo {at} gmail {dot} com.

+## Q&A
+Frequently asked questions and their corresponding answers are listed here [here](https://github.com/leggedrobotics/raisimLib/wiki#q--a).

 ## How to post github issue
 Please, whenever possible, include a standalone executable (which depends only on raisim and raisimOgre) reproducing the issue.